-Ten minutes from the centre of Melides heading south, access by road is easy.
+Ten minutes from the centre of Melides in Portugal heading south, access by road is easy.
 This beach also has a large car park.

 On the EN261, heading south, take the road signposted for the cemetery and continue until the dunes appear in front.
 Cross them and enjoy your discovery.

-Throughout the year “Passeios a Cavalo” in Melides offers unique horseback rides that will help you discover the wild landscapes of the Alentejo.
+Throughout the year “Passeios a Cavalo” in Melides in Portugal offers unique horseback rides that will help you discover the wild landscapes of the Alentejo.